pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

     * It would be useful to add the add-on and theme names used to bug report.
 * Sometimes the problems are related with some special changes that have done by user, for these type of situations please try to reproduce the problem with creating a new user on the system.

-See Firefox crashes on `Stack Traces <http://developer.pardus.org.tr/guides/bugtracking/stack_traces.html>`_.
+See Firefox crashes on :ref:`stack-traces`.

 Openoffice related bugs